 The role and welfare of guides and porters

 On large and long treks baggage is usually transported by porters or animals, so the trekker only carries what is necessary during the day.

 Organisations like Tourism Concern promote the welfare of porters and encourage, for example, providing them with appropriate clothing, footwear and night shelters if necessary.

-Some may consider it unethical to hire someone to carry their equipment, but this job is a valuable source of income for many local people.
+Some trekkers feel uncomfortable hiring someone to carry their equipment, but tit should be remebered that this is a valuable source of income for many local people.